PhoenixAran/OracleGD/README.md

 ![game preview](./gameplay_preview.png)
 *In-game screenshot*

-##Making your own Zelda like game
+## Making your own Zelda like game
-If you want to make your own Zelda like game with your own assets, simply copy the Engine folder into your own project.
+If you want to make your own Zelda like game with your own assets, copy the Engine folder into your own project.
+Note that this is a work in progress.